 The microphone quality is also more than expected.
 The mic has a clear voice pickup with minimal distortion.
 The background noise cancellation is also decent and can reduce some noise but don’t expect any miracles.

 Xiberia V22 is a good upgrade from the previous model.
-It retains the most of the positive aspect of the previous headset and adds a couple of extra features.
+It retains most of the positive aspects of the previous headset and adds a couple of extra features.
 If you are looking for a comfortable headset with a little bit of flare and good sound quality then this is a good choice and should in your consideration.

 In this list, we have featured the best headsets under 50 dollars which are available.
 From the endless amount of headsets, we are narrowed down our list to provide you with the best options available.
 We believe everyone expects something different from their headset and when they look for a new pair they have different sets of features in mind.